short-d/short/README.md

 ## Code Review Guideline

-### What to look for in a code review?
+### What to look for in a code review

 - The code is well-designed.
 - The functionality is good for the users of the code.
 - Any UI changes are sensible and look good.
 - Any parallel programming is done safely.
 - The code isn’t more complex than it needs to be.
 - The developer isn’t implementing things they might need in the future but don’t know they need now.
 - Code has appropriate unit tests.
 - Tests are well-designed.
 - The developer used clear names for everything.